WDI-SEA/react-development-course-materials/schedules/normal-schedule.md

   - Students do this on their own.
   - The starter code (for you or lost students) and solution code is [here](https://git.generalassemb.ly/education-product/React-Exercise-Solutions/tree/master/projects/project-05-fetch)

+- Lesson 8 - Film Exercise, Part 4: APIs.
+  - Students can optionally work in pairs.
+  - It is recommended to make this homework, as students will jump into many exercises after this.
+  - The solution is a branch in the repo [here]().

 - [Quiz 5 is here](https://git.generalassemb.ly/education-product/react-instructor-notes/blob/master/quizzes/quiz-5-after-heroku.md).
   - **Optionally**, can be given at end of repo.